A Buyer’s Guide to Hutches

 Queen Anne Style

 Most people have a vague idea of Queen Anne Style.
 Our definition is quite broad, especially for hutches, and also incorporates Victorian furniture styles.
 When looking for Queen Anne china display cases, you will notice a formality that many other styles forego.
 Cabriole legs and a pad foot are design details you see frequently.
 Ornate panels and mouldings are also common.
 Doors and drawer fronts are overlayed, meaning they close in a manner that hides the frame beneath.
 Sometimes a European, or hidden, hinge is used, but not always.
 An ornate, scrolling crown moulding is quite typical as are carved details throughout the fine furniture.
-Our Kingsley House China Cabinet features, appropriately, a pediment or center spiking detail.
 Queen Anne furnishings often utilize such details as well as brass hardware.

 At Countryside, we define Traditional furniture as a broad group of Early American, Colonial, and Jeffersonian furnishings many associate with America's distinctive heirloom furniture.
 Crown moulding, corner posts, bun feet or support moulding are the standard features of a china cabinet in this style.
 Sturdy, thick construction and raised panel doors are commonly associated with our Traditional category as well.
-These items will most closely resemble your grandmother's antiques, like our pictured Moraine Hutch.
+These items will most closely resemble your grandmother's antiques.
 If we identify a hutch as "period correct" you will discover the slides are also from the colonial period and not like our regular full extension slides.

 After you know the style you prefer, you should evaluate both your present inventory of collectibles, china, and stemware and your anticipated acquisition of such items.
 Heirlooms and mementos require room to be housed properly and knowing how much you have will help you know how large your hutch needs to be.
 Also, assess your room, do you need a corner hutch for overflow?
 Will a two-door hutch suffice or do you need an extra-large, canted front china cabinet?
 Determine your needs and look in the corresponding category.